-It is critical that you verify the MD5 or SHA256 checksum listed on the Aruba Support Portal to ensure it matches the computed checksum of the Mobility Conductor ESXi image you downloaded.
+You must verify the MD5 or SHA256 checksum listed on the Aruba Support Portal to ensure it matches the computed checksum of the Mobility Conductor ESXi image you downloaded.
 Don’t skip this step!
 There is nothing worse than having to re-download an image because it got corrupted somewhere along the way.

 Using the PowerShell command cmdlet Get-FileHash:

 It’s a match!
-If you prefer a GUI option try WinMD5.
+If you prefer a GUI option, try WinMD5.

 I access my ESXi console natively using HTTPS in my lab (no vSphere client).

-First we need to register the VM.
+First, we need to register the VM.
 Click Create / Register VM, and follow the prompts to select the image you downloaded from the Aruba Support Portal (ASP).